-Most cervical cancers begin in the cells lining the cervix.
+Most cervical cancers begin in the cells in the transformation zone.
 These cells do not suddenly change into cancer.
 Instead, the normal cells of the cervix first gradually develop pre-cancerous changes that turn into cancer.
 Doctors use several terms to describe these pre-cancerous changes, including cervical intraepithelial neoplasia (CIN), squamous intraepithelial lesion (SIL), and dysplasia.
 These changes can be detected by the Pap test and treated to prevent cancer from developing (see "Can cervical cancer be prevented?").

 Although almost all cervical cancers are either squamous cell carcinomas or adenocarcinomas, other types of cancer also can develop in the cervix.
 These other types, such as melanoma, sarcoma, and lymphoma, occur more commonly in other parts of the body.